Updated: Oct 29

 Unfortunately, opioid use and abuse have spiked drastically in the past decade and have been the cause of over 300,000 deaths here in the United States.
 Methadone and buprenorphine are the two most commonly prescribed medications.
 They are often underutilized and hard to access, leading to a treatment gap for those who need them but are often misused or diverted.
 Cannabis is considered a safe and non-addictive option and treatment for opioid use disorders (21).

 Cannabis can help suppress muscle spasms.
 A study was explicitly conducted on Muscle Dystrophy patients and found that cannabis reduced muscle spasms in 75 percent of participants.
 One study of 276 people found that CBD reduced muscle spasms in 75% of MS patients experiencing muscle spasticity resistant to medications (22).

 May Help Relieve Inflammation

 Cannabis can help relieve inflammation.
-A study was conducted explicitly on mice and found that cannabis significantly reduced sciatica nerve pain and inflammation.
+A study conducted explicitly on mice found that cannabis significantly reduced sciatica nerve pain and inflammation.
 The mouse study discovered that non-psychoactive cannabis constituent cannabidiol is an orally effective therapeutic agent in chronic inflammation and neuropathic pain (23).

 May Help Reduce Symptoms Of Obsessive Compulsive Disorder (OCD)